bryanvdang/ProvideX/README.md

 - Basically shows where you are in your program.
 It'll have stack line numbers when you bounce between performs and calls.

 Precision:
+- By default, MERP usually runs on precision of 5.
+Sets the precision if precision has changed.
+If you do precision of -1, it sets everything to a floating point.
+- abCaution: if you convert a number to a string, while floating point is active, you will get the scientific notation for that.